About

 WHAT WE ARE DOING RIGHT NOW:

- We are working with funding groups and various Ontario ministries to gain their support
+ We are working with funding groups, Ontario Trillium Foundation and various Ontario ministries and the City to gain their support

- We are working to provide educational & demonstration opportunities for children at the elementary and high school levels on the importance of water and wetland conservation, efficient energy use, and sustainable food production and indigenous knowledge
+ We are providing educational & demonstration opportunities for children at the elementary and high school levels on the importance of the ten keystone trees and other pollinators, water and wetland conservation, efficient energy use, sustainable food production and the indigenous history on the site.

 WE ASK YOU TO HELP US MAKE THE YORKLANDS GREEN HUB ALL THAT IT CAN BE:

-An economic driver, green business opportunity, educational resource, environmental exhibition centre, eco-tourism destination, community hub and a preserved heritage site.
+An economic driver, green business opportunity, educational resource, environmental exhibition centre, eco-tourism destination, community hub and a preserved natural and cultural heritage site.

 UA-44011131-2